 The money may be blocked while PayPal investigates a transaction dispute if PayPal’s Seller Protection protects the transaction.
 To put it another way, this implies that PayPal will take the initiative in resolving the issue.

 To qualify for Seller Protection, you must provide proof of shipment and delivery.
 Regarding transactions, PayPal will inform businesses which ones qualify for fraud protection and how to utilize it.
+Besides, there are advantages of having a PayPal account like many ways to get free PayPal money almost instantly.

 Unauthorized transactions and products not received by the buyer may be protected.
 Only non-delivery transactions are protected.